 Your course will not be included in new discount campaigns that begin after the date you opted out.
 After the 10 day period, your courses will only be available at the list price you’ve selected (or when applicable, the price you’ve set in an instructor coupon you’ve created and promoted).

 Please note that this will also affect your course's participation in external promotions such as search ads, social media placements, or retargeting.

 Participation in Udemy Deals program is governed by the terms available here.

-The global price tier matrix includes the minimum and maximum list prices supported on Udemy, and also outlines the price points in each currency Udemy supports.
+As a global marketplace, Udemy offers students the ability to buy courses in many different currencies.
+Accordingly, Udemy has created a global price tier matrix, which includes the minimum and maximum list prices supported on Udemy, and also outlines the price points in each currency Udemy supports.

 List vs. base price

 Instructors set a base price for each course, which is used as the course's list price for instructors who are not opted into the Udemy Deals Program.
 For instructors who opt in to the Udemy Deals Program, Udemy may generate and display a market-specific list price that is different from the base price (except in Japan).

 Instructions on how instructors can set or change the base price of their courses are available in this article.